August 14, 2025

 return (

-<div className={`task ${task.completed ? "completed" : ""}`}>
+<div className={`task ${task.completed ? 'completed' : ''}`}>

-<button onClick={() => onToggle(task.id)}>
+<button onClick={() => onDelete(task.id)} className="delete-btn" aria-label="Delete task">

 </button>